The Rector’s Bible Study

 Please join us for the small group lectionary study taking place on Sunday mornings at 9:30 am in the library.

-This is a great way to learn about the Scripture readings for the upcoming Sunday.
-We have a good bit of fun imagining sermon titles.
 If you’d like to join the class, please drop in!
 For more information, email lesliemossschulz@gmail.com or alan.bentrup@stmartininthefields.org.
 We’d love to hear from you!

 You can find weekly lectionary readings online at lectionarypage.net.